 Do you consider rice a culprit that adds extra kilos around your belly?
 Well, think again!
 A new research shows that people can improve their diets simply by enjoying white or brown rice as a part of their daily meals.
+A follow-up study in 2010 included children in the study group and further confirmed that rice consumption was associated with greater intake of a range of healthier foods and nutrients.
+"The key recommendation of the US dietary guidelines is that our goal should be to aim for a healthy eating pattern.
+These studies show that rice eaters are doing this," Anne Banville, vice president of the USA Rice Federation, noted.

 "Adults who eat rice had more consistent diets.
 It showed higher amounts of potassium, magnesium, iron, folate and fibre while eating less saturated fat and added sugars," said lead author Theresa Nicklas from Texas-based Baylor College of Medicine.
 Eating rice is also associated with eating more servings of fruit, vegetables, meat and beans, she added.